cretz/asmble/README.md

 `gradle wrapper`.
 Now the `gradlew` command is available.

 To build, run `./gradlew build`.
 This will run all tests which includes the test suite from the WebAssembly spec.
+Running `./gradlew assembleDist` builds the same zip and tar files uploaded to the releases area.

 ### Library Notes